 The Right Size for You

-To achieve a balanced figure, you may want to consider a breast implant that gets you the natural-looking results you’re after.
-It’s important to keep in mind that the size of the breast implants you choose should work well with your height, body frame and the existing volume of your natural breasts.
+To achieve a balanced figure, you may want to consider a breast implant that gets you more natural-looking results.
+Keep in mind that the size of the breast implants you choose should work well with your height, body frame and the existing volume of your natural breasts.
 If your implants are too big, you run a higher risk of experiencing complications or an unnatural or uncomfortable appearance.
 Take the time to make the right choice for you and your desired cosmetic goals.